crisisfighters/crisisfighters.org/content/project-ideas.md

 In addition to the great [initiatives](initiatives) that are already out there, we want to collect inspiring ideas.
 [Email us](mailto:hi@crisisfighters.org) to add more.

+## Monthly Crisis Mitigation Meetups in Hamburg and Berlin
+> Meeting monthly to share the latest science and discuss strategy The idea is to give updated overviews on global initiatives that try to change the political mainstream and influence governments.
+In addition to that an open discussion on how to stop the crisis could be held.

 ## Decision Tree - "What can I do?"
 (Yet to be named)
 > A beautiful interactive decision tree that lets people find out how they can save civilization